laravel/docs/precognition.md

 <a name="handling-file-uploads"></a>
 ## Handling File Uploads

-By default, Laravel Precognition does not upload or validate files during a precognitive validation request in order to ensure that large files are not unnecessarily uploaded multiple times.
+By default, Laravel Precognition does not upload or validate files during a precognitive validation request.
+This ensure that large files are not unnecessarily uploaded multiple times.

 Because of this behavior, you should ensure that your application [customizes the corresponding form request's validation rules](#customizing-validation-rules) to specify the field is only required for full form submissions: